Florence of Worcester

 The Chronicon ex Chronicis (Chronicle of Chronicles) was composed, in Latin, at Worcester during the early-12th century.
 Its author used a universal chronicle compiled at Mainz, by Marianus Scotus, as the platform on which to build his work – expanding it, from the 5th century onwards, with material pertaining to English history, a major source being a now lost version of the Anglo-Saxon Chronicle.

-During the entry for 1138 appears the verse:
+And during the entry for 1138 is the addition:

-It would seem to be clear – after Florence’s death in 1118, the work was continued by this John of Worcester.
+It would seem to be clear, the monk Florence of Worcester compiled the Chronicon ex Chronicis until his death in 1118.
+John is simply a continuator (scribe three is probably John himself).
 That, indeed, is the traditional view, but there is a fly in the ointment.
 Orderic Vitalis concludes Book III of his Historia Ecclesiastica (Ecclesiastical History) with the coronation of William the Conqueror on Christmas Day 1066.
 In the closing passages, Orderic, who had visited Worcester (he doesn’t say when, but it would appear to have been no later than 1124) and seen John’s work, writes:

 John, an Englishman by birth who entered the monastery of Worcester as a boy and won great repute for his learning and piety, continued the chronicle of Marianus Scotus and carefully recorded the events of William’s reign and of his sons William Rufus and Henry up to the present.